-Payroll Quiz: Stay on Top of FLSA rules
+Payroll Quiz: Stay on Top of FLSA Rules

-Payroll professionals may assume that complying with IRS regulations is enough to keep their companies out of trouble.
+Some payroll staffers may assume that complying with IRS regulations is enough to keep their companies out of trouble.

 That’s not the case — there are a number of requirements under the Fair Labor Standards Act (FLSA) enforced by the Department of Labor (DOL) that companies need to stay on top of, too.
-IRS guidelines overlap in many cases but there are key differences — such as records retention — in what the two federal agencies require.

 Keeping accurate records isn’t just a good idea – it’s the law.
 FLSA requires that your data be complete and accurate.